Do you collect information from children under the age of 13?

 - how information is collected from users

-- how the site operators use the collected information
+- how the site/service operators use the collected information

 - if the operators disclose collected information to third parties and how those parties use the information

-- description of how the parent has the option to consent to the collection of their children’s information from the site without agreeing to the disclosure of that info to third parties
+- description of how a parent has the option to consent to the collection of their children’s information from the site without agreeing to the disclosure of that information to third parties

-- that their children’s information was collected in order to get parental consent that their contact information will be deleted within a reasonable amount of time if they do not consent
+- that information (such as the child’s parent or guardian’s name and email address) was collected in order to obtain consent, and the collected information will be deleted after a reasonable amount of time, if no further consent is given

 - that you wish to collect information from their child